bigfanjs/modal-docs/docs/modal.md

 sidebar_label: Modal
 ---

-The `<Modal>` component is essiantial for your modals to work as it encapsulates all the behaviors and it allows you to customize your modals.
+The `<Modal>` component is essential for your modals to work as it encapsulates all the behaviors and it allows you to customize your modals.

 _your awesome login modal:_